Moose Jaw Divorce Lawyer

 Wage Garnishment

 The first step that the government can take to enforce child support payments is to garnish your wages.
 This means that a portion of your paycheck will be automatically deducted to pay for the child support you owe.
+In Canada, wage garnishment is used to collect unpaid child support.
+If a parent does not pay, the court can order money to be taken directly from their wages.

 License Suspension